alonatarawproperties-hub/roachygames/web-integration-files/README.md

 Copy these files to your **FlappyHtml v2** (roachy.games) project to enable deep linking between the web marketplace and the mobile app.

+**Your Apple Team ID: X4G4WJ8BD6** (already configured in the files)

 ## Quick Setup

 ### Step 1: Create the .well-known folder

-In your web project root, create a folder called `.well-known`
+In your FlappyHtml v2 project root, create a folder called `.well-known`

 ### Step 2: Copy the files